 The Texas Property Tax Code, under Sec.
 25.18, requires each appraisal office to implement a plan to update appraised values for real property at least once every three years.
-Parker County Appraisal District's current policy is to conduct a general reappraisal of real and business personal property value biennially, meaning that a property's appraised value is established and reviewed for equality and uniformity every other year.
+Parker County Appraisal District's current plan is to conduct a general reappraisal of real and business personal property value biennially in odd-numbered years, meaning that a property's appraised value is established and reviewed for equality and uniformity every other year.
+This general reappraisal coincides with the Texas Comptroller's Property Tax Assistance Division (PTAD) biennial Property Value Study.